Renmusxd/Bashmu/README.md

-# Scylla v0.1
+# Bashmu v0.1
 A pretty python distributed computing framework

+## Name
+Bashmu is the Mesopotamian origin story for the Hydra.
+This seven headed serpent could likely do many things with each head at the same time, I felt the metaphor was appropriate.

 ## Purpose
-Scylla aims to add distributed computing with as little code as possible, it therefore makes use of python's decorators to add functions to the network.
+Bashmu aims to add distributed computing with as little code as possible, it therefore makes use of python's decorators to add functions to the network.
 The results of those functions are wrapped in Deferred objects (much like async Futures) which act almost exactly like their original python counterpart.
 Nearly all attributes of the deferred object are forwarded to the value once it is computed.

 ## Example Code: